 2. Memorability: Stick in Their Minds

 A memorable logo isn’t just seen—it’s remembered.
 Memorable logos are those that people instantly recall after seeing your storefront or scrolling past your ad, making it more likely they will recognize your brand later.
 Compelling logos leave a lasting impression, not through fine details, but through strong, unique design elements that convey the brand at a glance.
+Effective logos connect with their target audience across various media formats and help customers quickly locate your brand and understand where you sit among competitors.

 This is where shapes, colors, and negative space can all contribute.
 A well-balanced, visually distinct design helps customers instantly associate your company with your logo.
+Good logos should be recognizable and memorable, often achieved by using a single shape or color.

 3. Relevance: Aligning with Your Brand and Audience

 A good understanding of your customers is essential—what are their expectations, and how can your logo meet them while standing out?
 A clear understanding of your customers helps you shape a visual identity that feels both fresh and familiar.
+A logo should connect with the audience it's meant for, requiring an understanding of who they are and what they value.

 4. Timelessness: Avoid the Trend Trap